plutzilla/plutzilla.github.io/_posts/2016/2016-04-02-retrospective-in-the-sky.md

 ### Such project must have project manager and followed all management activities (planning, stakeholder management etc.)

-It's pretty obvious, but sometimes we might think that everyone understands everything and everyone knows what to do.
-For the very trivial tasks it might work out, but for more complex projects essential project management activities are needed, as Dwight Eisenhower [said][[Eisenhower-wikiquote]: "plans are useless, but planning is indispensable".
+It's pretty obvious, but sometimes it might seem that everyone understands everything and everyone knows what to do.
+For the very trivial tasks it might work out, but for more complex projects essential project management activities are needed, as Dwight Eisenhower [said][Eisenhower-wikiquote]: "plans are useless, but planning is indispensable".

 ### There must be an integration plan

-Well, plans might not be that useless.
+Well, plans might not be that useless after all.
 It's just important to respond to change and adjust the plans accordingly, keeping the agility.

+Planning - means thinking up-front, and thinking of the integration reduces the possibility of failure.

 ### Backlog refinement (grooming) activities should include old stories

-If you are working according Scrum, Backlog Grooming (refinement) is the ceremony for handling changes and adjusting plans.
+When working according Scrum, Backlog Grooming (refinement) is the ceremony for handling changes and adjusting plans.
 Teams should review the planned tasks (or user stories) and adjust them according to the changes in the environment.
-The output of this ceremony in most cases is estimated user stories in the backlog, which is then prioritized by the Product Owner.
+The output of this ceremony in most cases is estimated user stories in the backlog, which is afterwards prioritized by the Product Owner.

 However, there are cases when this activity is misused and treated only as the estimation session for the unestimated stories.
 Some even have the story status "Groomed", which naturally leads to sticking to the plan, which violates the fourth statement of [Agile Manifesto].

-This once again reminds us to understand and apply the manifesto in order to be truly agile.
+This once again reminds to understand and apply the manifesto in order to be truly agile.

 ### Iterative approach should be followed, trade-offs should be made

-It's the very common scenario when the client needs EVERYTHING and ASAP.
+It is a very common scenario when the client needs EVERYTHING and ASAP.
 It's up to the Product Owner to make the decisions, but in order to be Agile, delivering the product in small working chunks of the product, collecting feedback and adjusting the product is a must.
-It often requires trade-offs to be made and close collaboration with the clients and other customers.
-Declaring that "we need to deliver everyhing at once" means we are failing being truly agile.
+It often requires trade-offs to be made and close collaboration with the clients and other stakeholders.
+Declaring that "it is needed to deliver everything at once" means there is a possibility of failing being truly agile.

 ### There should be a plan how to collect feedback

-One of the reasons why we fail delivering small increments is that we might not know how to properly collect the feedback from the clients.
-In such cases hoping to deliver everything at the same time and make the customer satisfied is very risky, because there's the same or even bigger chance of upset the customer as well.
+One of the reasons to fail delivering small increments is that it might not be known how to properly collect the feedback from the clients.
+In such cases hoping to deliver everything at the same time and make the customer satisfied is very risky, because there's the same or even bigger chance to upset the customer as well.
 In such case you'd have to remake much bigger part of the product, spend more time, and end up creating much more waste.

 ## Epilogue

 Retrospectives are the great way to improve how you work.
-As we tend to plan small iterations (sprints), and the bigger ones (product vision and roadmap), it's also useful to have retrospectives of both scales - small ones (sprint retro), and bigger ones (epic retro, half-year retro or whatever) - they will give you different results and you'll find different ways to improve.
+As we tend to plan small iterations (sprints), and the bigger ones (product vision and roadmap), it's also useful to have retrospectives of both scales - small ones (sprint retro), and bigger ones (epic retro, half-year retro etc.) - they will give you different results and you'll find different ways to improve.

 [Retromat]: http://plans-for-retrospectives.com/
 [Agile Retrospectives]: https://pragprog.com/book/dlret/agile-retrospectives